Lauren Alloy: Early life and education

 Alloy was born in Philadelphia in 1953.
 She earned her B.A. in Psychology in 1974 and her Ph.D. in experimental and clinical psychology in 1979, both from the University of Pennsylvania.
 Her graduate school mentors were psychologists Martin Seligman and Richard Solomon.

+Professional career

 Alloy was a faculty member at Northwestern University from 1979 to 1989.
-She has been a professor of psychology in the Department of Psychology at Temple University since 1989.
+She has been a professor of psychology in the Department of Psychology and Neuroscience at Temple University since 1989 and is the principal investigator of the Mood and Cognition Lab.
 Her research focuses on cognitive, interpersonal, and biopsychosocial processes in the onset and maintenance of depression and bipolar disorder.
-She is the author of over 250 scholarly publications.
+She is the author of over 350 scholarly publications and is in the top 1% of most cited authors in psychology.

 In the late 1970s, Alloy and her longtime collaborator Abramson demonstrated that depressed individuals held a more accurate view than their non-depressed counterparts in a test which measured the illusion of control.
-This finding, termed "depressive realism", held true even when the depression was manipulated experimentally.
+This finding, termed "depressive realism", held true even when the depression was manipulated experimentally.With Abramson and their colleague, Gerald Metalsky, Alloy introduced the "hopelessness theory of depression" (see also Behavioral theories of depression).
+Her recent work employs prospective, longitudinal designs to investigate risk for depressive and bipolar disorders in adolescence in collaboration with Dr. Robin Nusslock at Northwestern University.